How to paint a wall

 Start by stirring your paint thoroughly for an even texture.

 First, use a paintbrush to tackle the edges and corners.
 Load enough paint to cover the brush halfway up the bristles.
 Tap your brush on the side of the can and get rid of any excess paint before brushing.
+Paint brushes are especially useful when painting radiators (read more to learn how to paint a radiator).

 Next, get to work on the main surface areas in the middle using a roller.
 Dip your roller into the paint can and start to paint your wall in ‘W’ or ‘M’ motions for even distribution.